My Story

 Fast forward to adulthood

-• From 4 GCSEs to a BA (Hons) in Creative Writing and Screenwriting, and now pursuing an MSc in Psychology in 2026.
+- From 4 GCSEs to a BA (Hons) degree in Creative Writing and Screenwriting (2019-2023), and now pursuing an MSc in Psychology commencing in 2026.

-• Overcame houselessness alongside my daughter, a warrior herself, born with a severe heart condition, who survived and thrived through infant open heart surgery.
+- Overcame houselessness alongside my daughter, born with a severe, single ventricle heart condition, who survived and thrived through infant open heart surgery.

-• Expert by lived experience, I alchemise complex trauma into healing by sharing blunt, compassionate vulnerabilities so clinical understanding of psychology is well-informed by the survivors of lived experience.
+- Expert by lived experience, I alchemise complex trauma into archival resilience through blunt, compassionate vulnerability by channeling my lived experience and pairing it with my academic psychological studies so clinical understanding of psychology is well-informed by the survivors.

-If you would like to read a more detailed account, then continue reading below.
+This is only the short, TL;DR version of my life story thus far.
+If you would like to read a longer, heavily detailed account, then continue reading below.

 Childhood, adolescence, developmental years

-I grew up in a single parent household with a mother who faced severe mental health difficulties reminiscent of auditory hallucinations, frequent mood changes, and aggression.
+I grew up in a single parent household with a mother who faced severe mental health difficulties reminiscent of paranoia, auditory hallucinations, frequent mood changes and aggression.

 I never met my father.
 I don't even know what he looks like, what features I got from him.
 My face, a sort of genetic puzzle with missing pieces.